Letitia Wright: Personal life

 Wright has opened up about her struggles with depression.
 She told Vanity Fair in 2018 that when she first experienced depression at the age of 20, she "was in the dark going through so many bad things".
 Wright credits her Christian faith, which she discovered after attending a London actors' Bible study meeting, with helping her overcome the depression.
 To focus on her recovery and her faith, she turned down film roles.
 She later explained she "needed to take a break from acting" and "went on a journey to discover my relationship with God, and I became a Christian."

-In December 2020, Wright generated controversy from media for sharing a video from the YouTube channel On The Table on Twitter, in which Tomi Arayomi, a senior leader with the Light London church, questioned the legitimacy of the COVID-19 vaccine and accused China of having spread COVID-19, amongst other statements; the video was later deleted.
-Wright later clarified, "My intention was not to hurt anyone, my ONLY intention of posting the video was it raised my concerns with what the vaccine contains and what we are putting in our bodies.
+In December 2020, Wright generated controversy from media for sharing on Twitter, with praying hands emojis, a video from the YouTube channel On The Table in which Tomi Arayomi, a senior leader with the Light London church, expressed doubts about COVID-19 vaccines and also discussed the COVID-19 lab leak theory, amongst other statements; the video was later deleted.
+Wright later clarified: "My intention was not to hurt anyone, my ONLY intention of posting the video was it raised my concerns with what the vaccine contains and what we are putting in our bodies.
 Nothing else."
 She subsequently left social media.

-In October 2021, The Hollywood Reporter reported that Wright had parted ways with her U.S. team of representatives due to the response of the video and her alleged promotion of "anti-vaccine" sentiments on the set of Black Panther: Wakanda Forever.
+In October 2021, The Hollywood Reporter reported that Wright had parted ways with her U.S. team of representatives due to the response to the video and her alleged promotion of anti-vaccine sentiments on the set of Black Panther: Wakanda Forever.
 Wright returned to social media to deny these claims.
-Wright's Wakanda Forever co-star Angela Bassett stated that she had never heard Wright share anti-vaccine sentiments during filming, while Marvel vice president Nate Moore claimed that she was not sharing her views on set and that her status did not affect production.
+Her Wakanda Forever co-star Angela Bassett stated that she had never heard Wright share such sentiments during filming, while Marvel vice president Nate Moore said that she was not sharing her views on set and that her status did not affect production.
 Later that month, Wright condemned The Hollywood Reporter for an article that included her amongst awards-season prospects with "personal baggage", in which its author Scott Feinberg compared her past comments with men accused of abuse and sexual misconduct.
 She reiterated that she had already apologised for her comments two years prior and had remained silent on the topic, and accused both the publication and Feinberg of having an "agenda" against her, which she described as "vile" and "disgusting" behaviour.